jrfinkbeiner/graphcore_snn/custom_lif_multi_layer/README.md

 ### 1. Download

-Download the Poplar SDK form https://downloads.graphcore.ai/ for your operationg system and extract/unzip the file structure.
+Download the Poplar SDK from https://downloads.graphcore.ai/ for your operationg system and extract/unzip the file structure.
 This contains the Poplar SDK and pre-built wheels that allow the integration of various machine learning frameworks (including tensorflow) with the IPU.

 Note that for the download a Graphcore account is required.